Python-Markdown/markdown/docs/extensions/api.md

 el.text = self.md.htmlStash.store(html)
 ```

-Do store the `Markdown` object passed into `extendMarkdown` in your processor class object (here refered to
+Do store the `Markdown` object passed into `extendMarkdown` in your processor class object (here referred to
 as `self.md`).

 You can also manipulate an existing tree.
 Consider the following example which adds a `class` attribute to `<a>`